dqops/dqo/docs/examples/data-validity/percentage-of-valid-currency-codes.md

-# Percentage of valid currency codes
+---
+title: How to detect invalid currency codes in a dataset using a data quality check
+---
+# How to detect invalid currency codes in a dataset using a data quality check
-This sample shows how to use data quality checks to detect the percentage of valid currency codes in a column and view the results on data quality dashboards.
+This sample shows how to use data quality checks to measure the percentage of valid currency codes in a column and view the results on data quality dashboards.

 ## Overview